 Swiss pharmaceutical company Lonza’s Cocoon platform was recently installed at Sheba Medical Center.
 Now, for the first time ever, Sheba used CAR T-cells produced by the automated system as part of a clinical trial.

 The groundbreaking technology of the Cocoon platform allows the patient’s immune cells to be genetically engineered on-site, at the same facility where the personalized therapy is given.
-This efficient system truly reflects medicine of the future.
+This efficient system truly reflects the medicine of the future.

-The Ministry of Health approved use of the treatment as part of a clinical trial, and the European Union has already granted it the CE standard.
+The Ministry of Health approved the use of the treatment as part of a clinical trial, and the European Union has already granted it the CE standard.
 Later this year, more patients are expected to participate in the cutting-edge trial at Sheba.

 At present, Sheba is the only medical center in Israel with the capability to produce T-cells on its own.
 In the last two years, more than 150 oncology patients have been treated with CAR T-cell therapy at Sheba.
 Through the use of genetic engineering, this advanced therapy reprograms the patient’s immune system to fight malignant cells.